shashwattrivedi/pixelete/README.md

 # pixelete
-Autonomous bot for Image Processing Eventode is specifically designed for the Pixelete 2016 event's Problem Statement Requirements
+Autonomous bot for Image Processing Event

+This project's code is specifically designed for the Pixelete 2016 event's Problem Statement Requirements
 1.Matlab-Arduino library
 2.Arduino